hayleykim/recipe-app/README.md

 ## Next Steps

 * Could add features where it breaks down to acutal country of origin instead of using continents for recipes
+* Improvments on search feature - allow users to search by ingredients etc.
 * Improvments on CSS - to make it look more appealing!